-The new policy has been subject to a full, detailed Equalities and Communities Impact Assessment (EqCIA) before it has been adopted.
+The policy has been subject to a full, detailed Equalities and Communities Impact Assessment (EqCIA).
 The impact will continue to be monitored throughout the administration of the Scheme.
 Should evidence of discrimination occur; it will trigger a "Change to the Allocations Scheme".